-The easiest rule to not give bad names for your APIs and operations: No generic terms!
+The easiest rule to not give bad names for your APIs and operations: No Generic Terms!

 There are forbidden words that you should avoid to use by all means necessary when naming operations, functions, or methods.
+For example, starting your names with do or make is the best way to create one of the worst identifier names.
+So let's dive into it.

 Introduction

+Recently, I have been working again more with already existing APIs.
 While these APIs are quite old and I used to know them, there are some things which quickly annoyed me.

 And which - as I remember - annoyed me very much in the past.